Disclaimer & Safety

 Additional Safety Advice

-Certain essential oils are flammable liquids.
+Some essential oils are flammable liquids.

-Always keep out of the reach of children.
+Always keep out of reach of children.

-Certain essential oils should be avoided during pregnancy
+Certain essential oils should be avoided during pregnancy.

 Always consult a qualified aromatherapist before using essential oils on babies and children.